 Quantitative and qualitative research approaches differ in methodology and collect different data types.
-When researchers understand these models well, they can constructively approach their data collection.
+When you understand these models well, you can approach your data collection constructively.

 In short, qualitative research concerns numbers and statistics, while qualitative research is about words and meanings.